1jour1vin

 Bettane & Desseauve

-Rated estate (2021 guide) 2*Stars (A solid, recommendable vintage, though slightly more consistent and uniform than the previous one)
+Rated estate (2021 guide): 2 stars (A solid, recommendable wine, though slightly more consistent and uniform than the previous vintage)

 About the estate:

 Mathieu Lapierre, now joined by his sister Camille, continues the legacy established by his father Marcel, who passed away too soon.
 It was in 1981, at the urging of Jules Chauvet, a distinguished researcher, that Marcel Lapierre decided to make wine without sulfur or cultured yeasts, and to cultivate his vineyards using biodynamic methods.
-Since his father’s passing, Mathieu Lapierre has carried on his father’s legacy with the same passion—and with great success.
+Since his father’s passing, Mathieu Lapierre has carried on his father’s work with the same passion—and with great success.
 A former chef, Mathieu Lapierre is driven by precision and rigor.
-Sulfur-free winemaking is not an absolute goal and should only be pursued when conditions permit.
+Sulfur-free winemaking is not an absolute goal and should only be pursued when conditions allow.
 2017 presents a dilemma: choosing between the natural cuvée and the sulfited one, each possessing qualities the other lacks!
 It is a matter of taste that only the connoisseur can decide, as both philosophies seem equally valid to us.

 RVF - The French Wine Review / Guide to the Best Wines of France